StatisKit/StatisKit/doc/index.rst

 The **StatisKit** software suite is composed of multiple software.
 The following diagram presents dependency relations among software included in the **StatisKit** software suite.
-For each software, its specific documentation can be found following the available link.
+For each software, its specific documentation can be found following the available link denoted by |LINK|.

+.. |LINK| unicode:: U+1F517

 .. blockdiag::
     :align: center